widmedia/start/non-html/Readme.txt

 2) data base:
 -----------------------
-create a data base by executing the SQL command given in the file "widmediaDbStructure.sql".
+create a data base by executing the SQL command given in the file "widmediaDb.sql".
 This will create several tables the admin of the site must have userid = 1, the test user must have userid = 2 (those two users are treated differently)